fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Line Chart
 ==========

-A line chart or line graph is a type of chart, which displays information as a series of data points connected by straight lines, thus becoming a perfect candidate for showing finaicial reports, sales over time, etc.
+A line chart or line graph is a type of chart, which displays information as a series of data points connected by straight lines, thus becoming a perfect candidate for showing financial reports, sales over time, etc.

 .. figure:: ../../resources/analyze/line_chart_type.png
 	:scale: 70%